joanmiespada/pmp_empowered/backoffice/packages/backoffice.bootstrap/readme.md

-# Web client
+### BackOffice Web client

-This project is a client web to consume API services.
+This project is a BackOffice web client to consume API microservices.

 Technical Stack: